Posted by Modesto Kidz Dental on Jul 2 2018, 05:38 AM

 Preserving the teeth is possible as long as it is not too damaged due to trauma or by decay.
 Dental treatments like Pulpotomy and Pulpectomy have been developed to restore teeth that are damaged because the pulp is infected.
 At Modesto Kidz Dental, we provide Pulpotomy and Pulpectomy for the young members of the family for them to get quality dental care.

-Dental pulp is located inside the tooth and is consist of blood vessels, connective tissues, and nerves.
-The pulp is also referred to as a nerve which extends down each tooth through its root canals to its tips.
+The dental pulp is located inside the tooth and is consists of blood vessels, connective tissues, and nerves.
+The pulp is also referred to as a nerve that extends down each tooth through its root canals to its tips.

 - The pulp can detect temperature, pressure, and trauma that is affecting each tooth.

 - A pulp can create dentin after a trauma to protect the teeth.
 The dentin that is created is called as Odontoblasts or reparative dentin.